 …and so on.

 Students gathered in large numbers like this have the unsettling habit of reacting with very obvious approval or disappointment when they see who is going to be their teacher.
 A group is called out and then told ‘..and your teacher is X’, and if X is young, female and blonde, an undisguised ‘ahhhhhhhhhhhhh!’ of appreciation goes up.
 On the other hand quite a few of our teachers are Asian or black, and sometimes elicit an irritating volley of titters from kids who have been brought up to think foreigners are funny.
 Oh, well.
 They’ll learn.
-There’ll be no surviving in a city like Leicester if they don’t.
+There’ll be no surviving in a multi-racial city like this one if they don’t.
 I wasn’t aware of any particular reaction to my good self, although I have been told in the past that my appearance leads some to expect a teacher of iron strictness.
 It must come as a relief to know that I’m incapable of taking teaching too seriously.